 I’m on an “improve things in my life” binge, and one of those things I want to better is my blog.
 Being away from it for so long (see “Newfound Ignorance and a New Beginning” for more) means that I’ve missed a lot and I need to catch up with the blogging universe.
 Plus, I kind of feel like my blog could use a “glow up.”
 That’s the right phrase, isn’t it?

 So, I have been searching the WordPress world for posts about blogs, because who better to tell you how to improve your blog than actual bloggers?
 Maybe what I’ve found can help you too, or maybe you’ve already put the advice into practice.

 If you have a post that you think could help my blog, or if you have a blog that you are particularly proud of, please let me know in the comments below and I will check them out.
 Also, if you’re a blogger that I have mentioned, and you want off of this post, then please let me know and thy will shall be done.

 Without further ado, here are some tips for blogging.

 1. Your posts should aim to help people in solving a problem.
-Cristian Mihai in her The Art of Blogging gives this advice in her post “Lessons Learned After One Year of The Art of Blogging.”
+Cristian Mihai in his The Art of Blogging gives this advice in his post “Lessons Learned After One Year of The Art of Blogging.”
 I really do love this writer’s posts.
 I find that they inspire me to write and blog better.
-She has a list of 23 tips in this post, but I don’t want to put all of them here because that would be plagiarizing.
-So, go check out her post if you want to see all 23 tips.
+He has a list of 23 tips in this post, but I don’t want to put all of them here because that would be plagiarizing.
+So, go check out his post if you want to see all 23 tips.